 Custom travel to Taiwan

-Taiwan is one of Asia's most surprising destinations — a 36,000-km² island (slightly less than Switzerland) off China's coast, 23 million inhabitants, vibrant democracy since 1996, high-tech economy (TSMC manufactures 60% of world semiconductors), exceptional gastronomy.
-Unique mix: Chinese (Han Chinese) heritage, Austronesian aborigines (16 ethnicities, 2% of population), Japanese colonial heritage (1895-1945, still visible).
-Taipei (capital, 7 million with suburbs) — Taipei 101 (508 m, world's tallest tower 2004-2010), Chiang Kai-shek Memorial Hall, Longshan Temple (1738, oldest temple), Beitou (hot springs), Shilin and Raohe night markets (street food ranked among world's best).
-Taroko Gorge (national park, vertical marble sculpted by Liwu River, 19-km canyon, one of Asia's most beautiful landscapes).
-Sun Moon Lake (1,700-m altitude, sacred for Thao aborigines).
-Tainan (former capital, Dutch heritage 1624).
-Kaohsiung (southern port).
-Alishan (sacred mountain, sea of clouds, forest train).
-Taiwanese cuisine (xiao long bao, beef noodle soup, pearl milk tea invented here).
-10-12 days for complete discovery.
+Taiwan is one of Asia's most surprising destinations, a 36,000-km² island off China's coast, 23 million inhabitants, vibrant democracy since 1996, high-tech economy (TSMC manufactures 60% of world semiconductors), exceptional gastronomy.
+A unique mix of Chinese heritage, Austronesian aborigines (16 ethnicities), and Japanese colonial heritage (1895-1945, still visible).
+Taipei (capital, Taipei 101, Shilin and Raohe night markets), Taroko Gorge (19-km marble canyon), Sun Moon Lake, Tainan (Dutch heritage 1624), Kaohsiung, Alishan (sea of clouds, forest train).
+Renowned Taiwanese cuisine (xiao long bao, beef noodle soup, bubble tea invented here).
+10-12 days for a complete discovery.

 Highlights